sametatabasch/Notices-Duyurular/README.md

 * You can set visibility of notifications.
 Displaying for everyone or only logged in users.
 * You can set easily position of notices.
 * You can set easily displaying date of notices.
 Notifications will auto expire.
+* You can set easily display time in second for each notice.
 * 4 different type of notifications.

 "If users click to "Don't show" they won't disturb with same notice again."